APPFL/APPFL/examples/examples_legacy/globus_compute/README.md

     pip install -e ".[dev,examples]"
     ```

 3. Creat a Globus account at https://app.globus.org.
-If you can find your organization in Globus, it is highly recommeneded to use your organization account to log in to Globus as that makes it easier for your collaborators to verify your identity (which is very import for building trust in FL).
+If you can find your organization in Globus, it is highly recommended to use your organization account to log in to Globus as that makes it easier for your collaborators to verify your identity (which is very import for building trust in FL).
 Otherwise, you can register a Globus account using your commonly-used email address.

 4. Set up a Globus Compute endpoint using the following command, where `<YOUR_ENDPOINT_NAME>` is a name of your choice.
 You might be required to login with Globus for the first time, follow the url and complete all steps to get credential token.
     ```
     globus-compute-endpoint configure <YOUR_ENDPOINT_NAME>
     ```

 5. Configure the endpoint.
 The command above will create a configuration file at `$HOME/.globus_compute/<YOUR_ENDPOINT_NAME>/config.yaml`.
 This file should be updated with the appropriate configurations for the computational system you are targeting before you start the endpoint.
 Globus Compute document shows some of the example setups [here](https://funcx.readthedocs.io/en/latest/endpoints.html#example-configurations).
 We also provide two example configuration yaml files here for [CPU](./endpoint_config/delta_ncsa_cpu.yaml) or [GPU](./endpoint_config/delta_ncsa_gpu.yaml) usage on the [Delta supercomputer @ NCSA](https://ncsa-delta-doc.readthedocs-hosted.com/en/latest/).
 Here comes the detailed explanation for the GPU configuration yaml file:
-    - partition: The partition is a logical grouping of computing nodes for different usage, and you can obtain all partition informations of your HPC by running `sinfo -s`
+    - partition: The partition is a logical grouping of computing nodes for different usage, and you can obtain all partition information of your HPC by running `sinfo -s`
     - account: The account name for the SLURM scheduler to charge CPU/GPU hours.
 In Delta, if your group name is bbvf, then the account should be bbvf-delta-cpu or bbvf-delta-gpu for CPU/GPU usage.
     - exclusive: Whether to request nodes which are not shared with other running jobs. **(Note: In most cases, set it to False, otherwise, it is very very hard to get GPU resources.)**
     - worker_init: You need to specify the commands to be run before starting a worker, such as loading a module `module load` (or module collection `module restore`) and activating a conda environment.
 Separate commands by semicolon (`;`).